martynvhouten/Remcura/docs/permissions-system.md

     $q.notify({
       type: 'negative',
       message: 'You do not have permission to perform this action',
-      caption: 'Contact your administrator if you believe this is an error' });
+      caption: 'Contact your administrator if you believe this is an error', });

     // Optionally redirect to appropriate page
     router.push('/dashboard');
   }